 If you take the October test:

-- The normal registration deadline for the December test is November 6.
-This is after the estimated October score release date, so you should be able to wait until you receive your scores before deciding whether to take the December ACT.
+- The normal registration deadline for the December test is November 8.
+This is after the October score release date, so you can wait until you receive your scores to decide whether to take the December ACT.

 Hopefully all of this helps you plan out the step by step testing plan for senior year.